DSI-Capstone-LLM-Personality/LLM-Personality-Codebase/README.md

 ## Reproducibility

-The results and analysis in this work is $100\%$ reproducible.
+The results and analysis in this work is 100% reproducible.
 To run the code, select one configuration file from the `config` folder (or you can always create your own by simply following the YAML file format).
 Below is an example running MPI experiments on BERT-Base to examine order symmetry.

 ```
 python main_mpi.py --config=config/order-symmetry/BERT-Base/letter-desc.yaml
 ```

 Use `-seed` to set the seed for reproducibility.
-Default is `2023`.
-Note that all experimental results are run under the default seed.
+The default value is `2023`.
+Note that all experimental results are obtained under the default seed.

 ```
 python main_mpi.py --config=config/order-symmetry/BERT-Base/letter-desc.yaml --seed=<your seed here>